Injured at Work Due to Negligence? What to do Next

 More often than not, individuals who are considering taking legal action against their employer may be extremely nervous about any repercussions surrounding their job.
 While this is simply down to human nature, none of these worries should come to fruition and no reasonable employer should consciously add to these concerns or actively create barriers to prevent you gathering the information you require.
 If you feel as if you are being threatened or manipulated by your employer or another member of the management team with regards to your potential claim – however subtle or veiled those threats or actions might be – you should know that the individuals involved may be placing themselves directly in the legal firing line.
 It is your right to pursue damages against a negligent employer, and no one should take it upon themselves to persuade you otherwise.

-Whenever you are ready to make you claim, simply get in touch with DPP Law on 0333 200 5859.
-Their legal specialists will be more than happy to assist you moving forward.
+Whenever you are ready to make your claim, simply get in touch with DPP Law on 0333 200 5859.
+Their legal specialists will be more than happy to assist you in moving forward.